-When an actual conflict of interest that affects a majority of the directors approving a transaction is found, Delaware courts apply the most exacting standard, the "entire fairness" review, which requires a judicial determination of whether a transaction is entirely fair to shareholders.
-Such conflicts may arise in situations where directors (1) appear on both sides of a transaction, as in adoption of compensation arrangements for the directors themselves, or (2) derive a personal financial benefit that does not generally benefit the company and its shareholders.
+not generally benefit the company and its shareholders.
 In determining whether a transaction is entirely fair, "the court must consider the process itself that the board followed, the quality of the result it achieved and the quality of the disclosures made to the shareholders to allow them to exercise such choice as the circumstances could provide."

 In the context of director and executive compensation, entire fairness scrutiny is most likely to apply where directors have approved a compensation plan specifically for themselves.
 Even if the compensation arrangements directly benefit insider directors, their approval should be protected by the business judgment rule if approved by an independent committee or by the disinterested directors.
 However, when directors who directly benefit from a proposed plan are delegated the responsibility of approving such a plan, a court will refuse the protection of the business judgment rule and scrutinize the overall fairness of the plan as it relates to the company's shareholders.
-In light of this treatment, it is generally advisable that the responsibility for adopting director compensation be delegated to a company's corporate governance and nominating committee, subject to the approval of the entire board of directors.
+In light of this treatment, it is generally advisable that the responsibility for adopting director compensation be delegated to a company's nominating and corporate governance committee, subject to the approval of the entire board of directors.